 VA regulations do not require veterans to be totally unemployable from all forms of employment for TDIU claim approval.
 The regulations merely require that a veteran be disabled from “substantially gainful” occupation.
 As long as the income falls below the poverty threshold, veterans who are earning income are still able to win TDIU claims.

 Being disabled from substantially gainful employment does not mean you cannot work at all.
-It means that the amount or type of work you can do is limited and infrequent enough to result in wages less than the annual poverty threshold level (set at $12,331 in 2015).
+It means that the amount or type of work you can do is limited and infrequent enough to result in wages less than the annual poverty threshold level ($13,788 in 2021).

 #2.
 The VA mistakenly considers age and/or non-service connected conditions when determining employability.

 The VA is prohibited from considering the veteran’s age (I have had a TDIU claim for a gentleman in his 90s) or non-service connected disabilities.
 The VA may not come right out and say they believe non-service connected factors are causing the inability to work, but if there is a significant non-service connected issue, it will invariably taint the VA adjudicators’ objectivity.

 For example, consider a veteran with both a back disability and post-traumatic stress disorder (PTSD).
 The back disability is not service connected, but the PTSD is.
 The veteran’s work history involves physical labor.
 The VA would typically deny this veteran’s TDIU claim.
 Why?
 They would say the real reason he is not able to work is that his back disability prevents him from doing physical labor.

 Now say that the veteran’s physical labor job requires close contact with co-workers and supervisors.
 This is a key piece of information.
 The veteran could now ignore the back problem and base his entire argument on whether or not the PTSD, standing alone, would prevent him from dealing with co-workers and supervisors to the extent that he could no longer work.